rmey/BYOK-LUKS/README.md

 - [Configuration of iSCSI in Ubuntu Linux][2]

 Once properly configured the Block Storage Device will be used to create a partition table and partition to be accessible by the Operating System.
-In IBM Key Protect a custom Root Key is defined, Root Keys could never leave the HSM Box behind the service.
-With this Root Key a Data Encryption Key DEK is created via API Call.
+In IBM Key Protect a Customer-managed root key is defined, root keys could never leave the HSM Box behind the service.
+With this root Key a Data Encryption Key DEK is created via API Call.
 This unwrapped DEK is passed to cryptsetup luksFormat to create an Encrypted LUKS Partition.
 The DEK is also returned as wrapped DEK which could only be unwrapped by the Root Key stored in Key Protect and the call to the Keyprotect API.
 This wrapped DEK is stored on the Filesystem in a text file.
 After the encrypted partition is created a normal EXTFS4 Partition is created into that partition.
-To mount the enycrypted partition we need the unwrapped key data for an API Call to unwrap (decrypt) the DEK with the Root Key.
+To mount the enycrypted partition we need the unwrapped key data for an API Call to unwrap (decrypt) the DEK with the root key.
 The unwrapped Key is passed to cryptsetup luksOpen.
 This concept is called [Envelope Encryption][3]

 ## Requirements
 - Full IBM Cloud account with IaaS permission to provision block storage and virtual machines.